twknab/mean_hike/readme.md

 	+ Can you get a server log of user IP? (low-priority)

-	+ Check for session with all important API routes, and send back to homepage if not valid (HIGH priority)
+	+ Check for session with all important API routes , and send back to homepage if not valid (HIGH priority)

 	+ Regex patterns work for non-english names and places.

 	+ (Later) Allow User to Delete their account (along with all the hikes, gear lists, and pre and post-trips that they own) (HIGH priority)

 	+ Fix dashboard mobile issues -- buttons do not have margin/padding when collapsed (HIGH priority).

+	+ Add gear list feature (high-priority)

 ## Development Issues Log: